SeanDaniels/embedded-linux/README.md

 # embedded-linux
-for linux embedded work/learning, currently a work in progress.
+Workspace for linux embedded work/learning, currently a work in progress.